 Anyone who has ever been in a car knows what windshield washer fluid is, but the majority of drivers & passengers alike do not truly understand what it is and the technical specifics of how it functions.
 Like many car fluids, your windshield’s window wiper fluid is chemically manufactured.

-Take Advantage of Drivesmart’s FREE Introductory Maintenance!
+Take Advantage of Drivesmart’s Included Introductory Maintenance!

 Ensure Your Vehicle is Always at Peak Performance!

 The most commonly used ingredients found in the fluid are:

 - Methanol – In order to give windshield washer fluid the ability to resist freezing, methanol, a hydrocarbon derived from natural gas that will not freeze until it is exposed to temperatures less than -143.7°F (-97.6°C), is added.
 In addition, the methanol allows the fluid to de-ice windshields during cold winters.

 Windshield wiper fluid is both toxic and flammable.
 You should always avoid coming into direct contact with your wiper fluid.
 If your fluid ever caught on fire, the best way to extinguish it would be spraying it with an alcohol-resistant foam and dry chemical extinguisher.

 If you find your windshield wiper fluid not coming out, this is the first sign that you should check your windshield wiper fluid level.
 Pop the hood of your car and locate the windshield washer fluid reservoir.
 The reservoir is typically a white plastic container that is filled with a blue colored liquid (each brand’s shade of blue may vary).

 If you notice that the windshield fluid reservoir is low or empty, top it up with washer fluid that can be purchased inexpensively at virtually any gas station or car service center.
 Upon completing this step, close the washer fluid reservoir along with the hood of your car and begin to wash your windows using the handle.
 You should have already noticed the washer fluid symbol deactivate.